hpfs74/james-frontend/README.md

 * Sass: `config/stylelint.conf.js`

+## <a name="scrum-done"></a> Definition of Done

+At the end of each development interval, we must have integrated, tested, working, and potentially shippable code, demonstrated in a production-like environment, created from the master branch, using an automated process, validated with automated  tests.

-## Support for debugging in VSCode
+## <a name="vscode"></a> Support for debugging in VSCode

 1. Install the Debugger for Chrome extension from the Extension menu (CTRL+Shift+X in VSCode)
 2. Install webpack plugin: `npm install write-file-webpack-plugin --save-dev`